Once

 final journey to where I was being fostered was to take me, now

-that I was formally adopted, from Berkshire to Belfast on a long,
+that I was formally adopted, from somewhere to Belfast on a long,

 grimy, dismal trip by steam-train and boat.
 Having secured a cabin